 Most commercial compost producers are subject to regulation in California.
 Please see the Fact Sheet on Solid Waste Facility Permits for additional information.
 Certain aspects of mulch operations are also regulated.
 Local Enforcement Agencies (LEA) oversee the permitting and oversight of composting and mulch operations.
-The composting regulations can be viewed on CalRecycle's website and proposed revisions are currently being discussed.
+The composting regulations can be viewed on CalRecycle’s website.

 - Permit Tiers Placement Chart: Identifies the types of composting facilities and operations covered by each type of permit.

 - Permit Tasks: Identifies the permit process tasks and permit application elements that apply to each type of permit.

 - Permit Toolbox: Provides online permit tools and resources.

 CalRecycle conducts compost and mulch outreach activities throughout the state.
 These activities include exhibiting at agricultural and landscaping industry trade shows and workshops.